Devang-Solanki/devang-solanki.github.io/others/SAML.md

 |_ Comment: Here lies the problem
 |_ Text: .evil.com
 ```
-In second case the comment tricked the xml parser into stoping at that comment and the service provider would thought the user was just devangsolanki@gamil.com beacuse it failed to notice .evil.com.
+In second case the comment tricked the XML parser into stoping at that comment and the service provider would thought the user was just devangsolanki@gamil.com beacuse it failed to notice .evil.com.

 A malicious user could leverage this problem and can create a account very similar to a admin account like admin@business.com.evil.co and can modify SAML assertions to change the NameID to admin@business.com when processed by the SP.
 By adding simple comment into the SAML response malicous user can now access admin account with this simple payload
 ```XML